A case study showing how a new content I designed improved conversion by +20% for low intent users.

 HYPOTHESIS

 These low intent users don’t have a clue what TRT is.
-Educating on TRT and how it works at Manual could improve conversion.
+Educating on TRT and how it works at MANUAL could improve conversion.

 HMW better explain what TRT is?